swiftcicd/swift-cicd/README.md

 This workflow file has two steps that use pre-built actions.
 The first step checks out the repo.
 The second step (`- uses: swiftcicd/github-action@main`) runs SwiftCICD.
 This action has an input parameter `package-path` which is the path to the directory containing your SwiftCICD executable (the directory which contains your `Package.swift`).

 With that, whenever a new commit is pushed to `main`, GitHub Actions will run your SwiftCICD action which builds and tests the Xcode project.
 There's a lot more that you can do with SwiftCICD like importing signing assets and uploading release builds to App Store Connect, and on.
 Feel free to explore the built-in actions in [`Sources/SwiftCICDActions/`](/Sources/SwiftCICDActions/).

+### Next Steps

+At this point, you should have a working CICD workflow running in GitHub Actions.
+Albeit, a very simple one.
+As with any CICD workflow, things can get complex quite quickly.
+You may want to check out the following sections for more information on what you can do next.

+- Signing
+- Uploading to App Store Connect
+- Troubleshooting

+## Signing

+> // TODO: Secrets needed: App Store Connect API Key, Certificate, Provisioning Profile.
+How to get each one.

+### 1. GitHub Action Secrets

+> // TODO: Overview of how to add secrets, and which secrets to add.
+Tips (including base64 encoding non-text files.)
+Inject secrets into the environment in the cicd.yml file.

+#### 2. Import Signing Assets

+> // TODO: Overview of the Signing.ImportSigningAssets step.
+How to read secrets.

+#### 3. Using Signing Assets

+> // TODO:

+## Uploading to App Store Connect

+> // TODO: Overview of Xcode.ArchiveExportUpload step.
+Prequisites.

+## Troublehsooting

+> // TODO: Common errors right now.
+Need to manually choose Xcode 15 by running Xcode.Select(version: "15.0") while the macos13 GitHub Runner defaults to Xcode 14.3